Research

 Study on the exploration of health literacy for people with diabetes in Mali, Burkina Faso and the Union of the Comoros

-The interest of meeting the health literacy needs of patients with chronic diseases has been highlighted by numerous public health studies, in terms of individual and population benefits.
-Therefore it seemed essential to Santé Diabète to conduct a study to assess the level of health literacy with diabetes in Mali and health professionals.
-For this, we have called on long-standing partner, such as the La Reunion University Hospital and the University of La Reunion.
-The main elements resulting from the synthesis of the study show on the one hand the place of the doctor who remains by far the main referent in several areas: the referent in terms of management and monitoring of the disease, the referent in terms of health information.
-On the other hand, "the sick person cannot be considered as being solely the bearer of a pathology: he is above all a social being, in dynamics and in perpetual interaction with other individuals of the family, of the world of work or neighborhood, in specific geographical, cultural and economic environments”.
-The support is primarily moral and takes the form of help from the family with regard to food, treatment or attendance at consultations; then sometimes financial with the purchase of drugs.
+The importance of addressing health literacy needs among patients with chronic diseases has been highlighted by numerous public health studies, both for individual and population-level benefits.
+It therefore seemed essential for Santé Diabète to conduct a study assessing the level of health literacy among people with diabetes in Mali, as well as among health professionals.
+To do this, we called on long-standing partners such as La Réunion University Hospital and the University of La Réunion.
+The main findings from the study synthesis show, on the one hand, the central role of the doctor, who remains by far the primary reference in several areas: as the reference for disease management and monitoring, and as the reference for health information.
+On the other hand, “the patient cannot be considered solely as the bearer of a pathology: they are, above all, a social being, dynamic and in constant interaction with other individuals in their family, workplace, or neighborhood, within specific geographical, cultural, and economic environments.”
+Support is primarily moral, taking the form of assistance from family regarding diet, treatment, or attendance at consultations; sometimes it also includes financial support, such as purchasing medications.

 For more information : https://www.who.int/healthpromotion/health-literacy/en/

-The study "Evaluation of the impact of the introduction of a long-acting analogue insulin on the clinical results and quality of life of young patients with diabetes in Mali" was developed by a group of researchers including Malian medical specialists led by Dr Togo, teams from the NGO Santé Diabète, teams from the Life For A Child Program, teams from the Hospitals and University of Geneva and finally Dr De Beaufort, President of ISPAD.
+The study, “Evaluation of the Impact of Introducing a Long-Acting Insulin Analogue on Clinical Outcomes and Quality of Life in Young Patients with Diabetes in Mali,” was developed by a group of researchers including Malian specialist doctors under the leadership of Dr. Togo, the teams from the NGO Santé Diabète, the Life For A Child program teams, the teams from the Hospitals and University of Geneva, and Dr. De Beaufort, President of ISPAD.

 ACCISS study "Addressing the challenge and constraints of insulin sources and supply"

-The Acciss Study is a multicenter study conducted by Health Action International, the University of Geneva and Boston University in the United States that includes Mali, Tanzania, Peru and Kyrzygstan.
+The Acciss study is a multicenter study conducted by Health Action International, the University of Geneva, and Boston University in the United States, including sites in Mali, Tanzania, Peru, and Kyrgyzstan.

-The objective is to improve access to insulin by analyzing the opportunities and constraints linked to its availability, as well as all the medical devices necessary for the injection of insulin (syringes, readers and blood glucose strips...).
+The objective is to improve access to insulin by analyzing both the opportunities and constraints related to its availability, as well as access to all medical devices necessary for insulin administration (syringes, glucose meters, and test strips, among others).

 For more information : http://haiweb.org/what-we-do/acciss-fact-sheets/